-The base oils are largely responsible for fighting wear, getting rid of high temperatures, and lessening friction.
-Specialized additives combat chemical failure, reduce the effects of acids, supply extra wear security as well as even more, relying on the chemical formulation and application for which they’re designed for.
+The base oils are largely responsible for fighting wear, getting rid of high temperatures, and decreasing friction.
+Specialized additives combat chemical failure, reduce the effects of acids, and supply extra wear security, relying on the chemical formulation and application for which they’re designed for.

 To answer our initial query (What is synthetic oil?), let us leave the chemical additives aside for a moment and focus on the structural oil stock.